-5.2.1 It is understood that there will be no requirement for reinstatement of the ground beyond backfilling.
-The ground will be backfilled so that the topsoil is laid on the top, and the ground will be roughly graded with the machine.
+5.2.1 The ground will be backfilled so that the topsoil is laid on the top, and the ground will be roughly graded with the machine.
 Should there be a requirement by the client, other than that stated, this will involve recosting.

-5.3 INSURANCE
+5.3 Insurance